-Tip: If you are installing to a custom location (USIL) on the AIX operating system, remember to include the COMMONAPPDATAFOLDER option (for details, see Agent third-party deployment: Configure the Bootstrap File for UNIX).
+Tip: If you are installing to a custom location (USIL) on the AIX operating system, remember to include the COMMONAPPDATAFOLDER option (for details, see Agent Third-Party Deployment: Configure the Bootstrap File for Unix).

-- 2. If the target computer device is to use the HTTPS protocol to communicate with an inventory beacon, and you require certificate checking to validate that the device is talking to the correct inventory beacon (for details, see Agent third-party deployment: Enabling the HTTPS Protocol on UNIX Agents): - a.
-Prepare a summary HTTPS CA certificate for the target device(s) (see notes in Agent third-party deployment: HTTPS CA Certificate File Format (UNIX)) - b.
-Configure your deployment/installation tool to deliver the certificate file as /var/tmp/mgsft\rollout\cert on the target device.
+- 2. If the target computer device is to use the HTTPS protocol to communicate with an inventory beacon, and you require certificate checking to validate that the device is talking to the correct inventory beacon (for details, see Agent Third-Party Deployment: Enabling the HTTPS Protocol on UNIX Agents): - a.
+Prepare a summary HTTPS CA certificate for the target device(s) (see notes in Agent Third-Party Deployment: HTTPS CA Certificate File Format (UNIX)) - b.
+Configure your deployment/installation tool to deliver the certificate file as /var/tmp/mgsft_rollout_cert on the target device.

-This file must be in place on the device before you run the installer for FlexNet inventory agent.
-During installation, the /var/tmp/mgsft\rollout\cert file is copied to /var/opt/managesoft/etc/ssl/cert.pem.
+To complete certificate set-up during installation, this file must be in place on the device before you run the installer for FlexNet inventory agent.
+During installation, the /var/tmp/mgsft_rollout_cert file is copied to /var/opt/managesoft/etc/ssl/cert.pem.